On some aspects of local thermodynamical formalism: Local topological entropy in sense of Ye Zhang

-Clearly $u$ has a {\em super-exponential approach} to every $v \in \orb_f(u)$, but the definition refers to other situations too.
+Clearly a periodic point $u$ has a {\em super-exponential approach} to every $v \in \orb_f(u)$, but the definition refers to other situations too.
 The following example shows this, but also that {\em super-exponential approach} is not a symmetric or transitive notion.

 \begin{example} Let $X = \{ 0,1\}^\Z$ and $\sigma:X \to X$ be the left shift.
 Let $w = 0^\infty .
 0^\infty \in X$ the sequence that is constant $0$.
 Let

 Note that the number of iterates $2+\sum_{j=1}^{n-1} j!-(j-1)! = (n-1!) + 1$ before the $n$-th block of $0$s is reach is negligible compared to the length $n!-(n-1)! = (n-1) (n-1)!$ of that block, so $v$ exponentially approaches $w$, but as $w$ is a fixed point, $w$ does not approach $v$.
 Finally, let